Murders of Bobby Whitt and Myoung Hwa Cho: Identification

 In December 2018, Dr. Barbara Rae-Venter, known for her work in identifying the Golden State Killer, reviewed the boy's latest DNA tests, and matched his DNA to the DNA of a relative who submitted the information into the GEDmatch database.
 After contacting the relative, a first cousin from Hawaii, the relative confirmed the identity of the boy as Robert Adam "Bobby" Whitt.
-Whitt's extended family, who lived in Ohio, did not report Whitt missing because they were under the assumption that he was sent to live with his mother in her native South Korea.
-Based on this information, investigators suspected that Whitt's mother was also killed.
+Whitt's extended family, who lived in Ohio, did not report Whitt missing because they were under the assumption that he had been sent to live with his mother in her native South Korea.
+Based on this information, investigators suspected that Whitt's mother was had also been killed.
 Shortly thereafter, National Center for Missing & Exploited Children (NCMEC) helped investigators find a case of an unidentified woman found in Spartanburg County, South Carolina, matching the description of Whitt's mother.
 After a DNA comparison, the unidentified woman was identified as Myoung Hwa Cho.

-Shortly after Whitt and Cho's identifications, Whitt's father, John Russell Whitt, who was serving a prison sentence for armed robbery in Federal Correctional Institution, Ashland, and is not scheduled for release until 2037, confessed to the murders of Whitt and Cho.
-It is believed that Whitt killed Cho in Concord on May 12, 1998 and dumped her body in Spartanburg.
-According to Whitt's indictment, it alleges that Bobby was killed on July 29, 1998 in Concord and was dumped in Mebane.
+Shortly after Whitt and Cho's identifications, Whitt's father, John Russell Whitt, who was serving a prison sentence for armed robbery in Federal Correctional Institution, Ashland, and was not scheduled for release until 2037, confessed to the murders of Whitt and Cho.
+It is believed that Whitt killed Cho in Concord on May 12, 1998, and dumped her body in Spartanburg.
+According to Whitt's indictment, it alleges that Bobby was killed on July 29, 1998, in Concord and was dumped in Mebane.
 Police are determining whether the jurisdiction lies in North Carolina or South Carolina.
 In May 2019, a grand jury in Orange County, North Carolina, indicted Whitt on first-degree murder charges in Bobby's murder as well as charges for the concealment of his murder.
 Charges for Cho's murder are still being determined.
 Both Whitt and Cho's remains were cremated and sent to living relatives in Ohio.
 A formal funeral was held by family for mother and son on May 18, 2019.
 The two were laid to rest together in Mt Orab, Ohio.

 Legal proceedings

-John Russell Whitt pled guilty on January 15, 2020, to two charges of second degree murder and two charges of concealment of death in the case and was sentenced to 26 to 32 years for each murder, to be served consecutively after he completes his sentence in federal prison for robbery in 2037.
+John Russell Whitt pleaded guilty on January 15, 2020, to two charges of second degree murder and two charges of concealment of death in the case and was sentenced to 26 to 32 years for each murder, to be served consecutively after he completes his sentence in federal prison for robbery in 2037.
 During his sentencing hearing, he begged for forgiveness, saying he had been haunted by the murder for years and had tried to kill himself in prison out of guilt in 2001.
 Whitt has now been moved to Federal Correctional Complex, Butner.